etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

     This confirms the successful processing of the files.

-!!! warning "Troubleshooting"

-    If you see the error `A problem occurred starting process 'command 'sass''`, ensure the **Sass** compiler is installed and accessible.
+Finally, **Restart Tomcat** to apply the changes and ensure the updated .css files are properly served.